Sino-Korean vocabulary

+Estimates of the percentage of Sino-Korean ranges from as low as 30% to as high as 70%.
+According to the Standard Korean Language Dictionary published by the National Institute of Korean Language (NIKL), Sino-Korean represents approximately 57% of the Korean vocabulary.

 History

 The use of Chinese and Chinese characters in Korea dates back to at least 194 BCE.
 While Sino-Korean words were widely used during the Three Kingdoms period, they became even more popular during the Silla period.
 During this time, male aristocrats changed their given names to Sino-Korean names.
 Additionally, the government changed all official titles and place names in the country to Sino-Korean.

 Sino-Korean words remained popular during the Goryeo and Joseon periods.
 Ultimately, the majority of Sino-Korean words were introduced before 1945, including Sino-Japanese words themselves that were introduced to Korea during Japanese Occupation.
 In the contemporary era, Sino-Korean vocabulary has continued to grow in South Korea, where the meanings of Chinese characters are used to produce new words in Korean that do not exist in Chinese.
 By contrast, North Korean policy has called for many Sino-Korean words to be replaced by native Korean terms.